OrchestraCMS-Labs/Lightning-Components-Developer-Reference/README.md

 example content types and templates, as well as lightning components for extending and overriding the functionality provided by OrchestraCMS.

-Please see the official documentation on [Stantive Technologies Group's Developer Site](https://developer.stantive.com/Lightning) for information on how to use this example code.
+Please see the official documentation on [Stantive Technologies Group's Developer Site](https://developer.stantive.com/) for information on how to use this example code.

 <a name="compatibility"></a>
 ### Compatibility

-This code requires a minimum of OrchestraCMS package 8.202 (October 2018, v9.0 Build #8.202).
+This code requires a minimum of OrchestraCMS package 8.213 (October 2018, v9.0 Build #8.213).

 <a name="prerequisites"></a>
 ### Prerequisites

 1. A compatible version of OrchestraCMS is installed in the target Salesforce organization.
+2. OrchestraCMS API Resources deployed to your org
-2. A Community using a lightning template (like Customer Service)
+3. A Community using a lightning template (like Customer Service)
-3. A site has been created in OrchestraCMS.
+4. A site has been created in OrchestraCMS.

 <a name="deployment"></a>
 ### Deployment